A young Belarusian skier fled the country. Her family says she was banned from the sport for political reasons.

 Dolidovich was supposed to finish high school this year.
 She told Reuters that she was “upset” about having to leave and that she didn’t know how she would complete her studies in Poland.
 Sergei Dolidovich said he and his daughter still hope Belarusian authorities will lift the ban — but if not, “possibly we will consider changing our citizenship.”

+International Olympic Committee spokesman Mark Adams said at a briefing at the Beijing Games that it was up to the International Ski Federation to decide whether to take action in Darya’s case, Reuters reported.

-The Belarus Ski Union and the International Ski Federation did not immediately respond to requests for comment.
+The Belarus Ski Union and the International Ski Federation did not respond to requests for comment.

 The Dolidovich family’s decision to leave highlights the climate of repression in which Belarusian athletes live and compete.
 Other elite athletes and coaches have faced prison time, expulsion from national teams and dismissal from jobs for opposing the government.